 - 3.1 Governing Body.
-The DBA International Receivables Management Certification Council (Council) is the governing body that administers the Certification Program on behalf of the DBA Board of Directors. - 3.2 Appointment.
-The Council shall be appointed by the DBA International Board of Directors (Board).
+The Receivables Management Certification Council (Council) is the governing body that administers the Certification Program on behalf of the Board. - 3.2 Appointment.
+The Council shall be appointed by the Board.
 All vacancies that occur on the Council prior to the expiration of a term shall be filled by the Board for the remaining portion of the term. - 3.3 Composition.
 The Council shall consist of eleven (11) individual members.
-The composition of the Council shall represent each of the following demographics: - A. An experienced consumer representative from: (i) academia, (ii) a consumer focused non-profit agency, (iii) the Better Business Bureau, (iv) a non-profit consumer credit counseling service, (v) a former attorney general or assistant attorney general, former employee of the CFPB or FTC, former member of a legislative branch consumer protection committee, or former member of the judiciary, or (vi) other consumer advocate familiar with the debt buying industry.
-The consumer representative shall be

-- an ex-officio member of the Audit and Standards Committees.
-The consumer representative shall have no financial interest in a Debt Buying Company and is not required to be a Certified Individual; - B. Representatives of six (6) certified Debt Buying Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A Certified Individual; - D. A representative of a certified third party collection agency, provided that the agency has until March 1, 2016 to become certified; - E. A representative of a certified consumer collection law firm, provided that the firm has until March 1, 2016 to become certified; and - F. A representative of an originating creditor.
+The composition of the Council shall represent each of the following demographics: - A. An experienced consumer representative from: (i) academia, (ii) a consumer focused non-profit agency, (iii) the Better Business Bureau, (iv) a non-profit consumer credit counseling service, (v) a former attorney general or assistant attorney general, former employee of the CFPB or FTC, former member of a legislative branch consumer protection committee, or former member of the judiciary, or (vi) other consumer advocate familiar with the receivables industry.
+The consumer representative shall be an ex-officio member of the Audit and Standards Committees.
+The consumer representative shall have no financial interest in a debt collection company and is not required to be a Certified Individual; - B. Representatives of six (6) certified Debt Buying Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A Certified Individual from a company that provides products or services to the receivables industry; - D. A representative of a certified third party collection agency; - E. A representative of a certified consumer collection law firm; and - F. A representative of an originating creditor.
 The representative is not required to be a Certified Individual. - 3.4 Term.
 Council Members shall serve a two (2) year term that commences on the first day of March and ends on the last day of February except that the first members of the Council shall have their terms staggered to create two classes.
 No individual may be appointed by the Board to more than two (2) consecutive terms on the Council. - 3.5 Qualifications.
-Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board Member may serve on the Council; - C. The Council should reflect the diversity of the debt buying industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document; - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau.

-3.6 Dismissal from the Council.
+Each Council Member shall be selected based on the following qualifications:

+- A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board member may serve on the Council; - C. The Council should reflect the diversity of the receivables industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document: - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau. - 3.6 Dismissal from the Council.
 Any member of the Council may be removed from office by a two-thirds (2/3) vote of all Council Members, with prior notice to the Board of such potential action, for engaging in any conduct or behavior contrary to the best interests of the Certification Program.
 Council Members having three (3) or more unexcused absences from scheduled Council meetings per year may be dismissed.